SAP-samples/ui5-mdc-json-tutorial/ex3/readme.md

 							delegate="{name: 'sap/ui/mdc/field/FieldBaseDelegate'}"/>
 ```
 ## Step 3: Incorporate Payload
-To determine in our delegate which properties should be associated with a value help, we can define a delegate-specific payload for this particular table instance.
+To determine which properties should be associated with a value help in our delegate, we can define a delegate-specific payload for this particular table instance.
 The payload can be added as follows:
 ###### view/Mountains.view.xml
 ```xml
                 <mdc:FilterBar id="filterbar" delegate="{